7krh/RiskHack/README.md

 You need an injector to be able to use it personally i prefere [Processhacker 2](https://sourceforge.net/projects/processhacker/files/processhacker2/processhacker-2.39-setup.exe/download)

-- 1- biuld or download the Riskhack.dll
+- 1- biuld or download the RiskCheat.dll
 - 2- Start Risk
 - 3- Start Processhacker
 - 4- in Processhacker search for Risk.exe